ECW in Afghanistan

 Programme Info

-To help address the crisis, ECW works with partners through a Multi-Year Resilience Programme (MYRP) and First Emergency Responses.
-Specifically, ECW works to expand access to community-based education; promote continuity in learning by facilitating the transition to hub-schools; support teacher training; improve monitoring systems; and establish child protection and safeguarding measures in communities.
-ECW’s support also focuses on ensuring access to mental health and psychosocial services and the physical well-being of children, including children with disabilities and youth.
+To help address the education crisis, ECW works with a wide range of partners through an extended and expanded Multi-Year Resilience Programme (MYRP) which covers 14 provinces.
+Specifically, ECW works to expand access to non-formal education, especially for adolescent girls; promote continuity in learning by facilitating the transition to hub schools; support teacher training; improve monitoring systems; and establish child protection and safeguarding measures in communities.
+ECW’s support also focuses on ensuring access to mental health and psychosocial services and the physical well-being of children, with a particular focus on children with disabilities.

 Programme Components

-For more information on ECW's work in Afghanistan, please contact Maarten Barends: mbarends@unicef.org
+For more information on ECW's work in Afghanistan, please contact country lead Maarten Barends (mbarends@unicef.org).